Shadow Work and Pluto Transits: Astrology as Spiritual Therapy

 • Results in liberation and profound psychological change

-Pluto transits helped me destroy, rebuild, and shape a healthier and more integrated understanding of love.
-Through that process, my faith and gratitude practices deepened, and I came to understand, that love is a practice that takes time to build, requiring Saturnian devotion.
+Saturn demands attention to truth and authenticity, it won't let you ignore what's real or cut corners in how you show up.
+Pluto demands proof of surrender, it strips away everything until you have no choice but to let go of who you thought you were.
+Pluto transits helped me destroy, rebuild, and shape a healthier and more integrated understanding of ego, self, and love.
+Through that process, my faith and gratitude practices deepened, and I came to understand, that love is a practice that takes time to build, requiring Saturnian-level devotion.
 Love is deathly serious.
 Spiritual.
 Respectful.
 Curious.
 Expansive.
 Accepting.
 Understanding.
 Liberating.
 Kind.
 Cozy and grounded.
 And love always finds a way.
 Period.
-Choosing to stay faithful is an everyday commitment.
+Choosing to stay faithful is an everyday commitment—first to yourself and then to anyone worthy of sharing that devotion.

-In my practice as a spiritual therapist in Los Angeles, I've found that astrology:
+In my practice as a spiritual therapist in Los Angeles, I've found that astrology helps with normalizing, framing, depathologizing, and meaning-making:

 I see astrology play out daily in my therapy practice: